 Tobacco use remains the leading cause of preventable death and disease in the United States and in Alabama.
-To address this enormous toll, the American Lung Association in Alabama calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Alabama's elected officials:

 - Pass a comprehensive statewide smokefree law that protects all workers and patrons from secondhand smoke;